GautamRaj-12/obsidian-git-sync/docker/docker.md

 	 ![[Pasted image 20240823111428.png]]
 - To run an image, we need to create a container of that image.
 	- `docker run <image>`
+		- pulls the image if needed and starts.
+		- Ex: `docker run redis`
+	- `docker run -d <image>`
+		- Runs container in detach mode, so as our terminal remains free
+		-